react-boilerplate/react-boilerplate/README.md

   <dt>Offline-first</dt>
   <dd>The next frontier in performant web apps: availability without a network connection from the instant your users load the app.</dd>

+  <dt>Static code analysis</dt>
+  <dd>Focus on writing new features without worrying about formatting or code quality.
+With the right editor setup, your code will automatically be formatted and linted as you work.</dd>

   <dt>SEO</dt>
   <dd>We support SEO (document head tags management) for search engines that support indexing of JavaScript content. (eg. Google)</dd>
 </dl>